ForNeVeR/dotnet-licenses/README.md

 Currently supported metadata sources types are:
 - `type = "nuget", include = "<path/to/project>"` to extract metadata from NuGet packages used by the designated project,
 - `type = "license"` to provide metadata for the licenses that are not covered by NuGet packages.
 The `id` attribute is mandatory and should be unique across all metadata sources.
 The `spdx` and `copyright` attributes are mandatory. `files_covered` is also mandatory, and it should be a glob mask or a path, applied to the base directory of each declared package, to mark the files covered by the license.

+  `files_covered` may be a single pattern or a list of patterns.

 The `metadata_overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.